YatharthVats/Django-MDN-Library/README.md

-# Django-MDN-Library
+# Django-MDN Library Project
-A project library for deploying the Mozilla Tutorial Library Project (Made as an example/tutorial).
+A project library website for deploying the Mozilla Tutorial Library Project (Made as an example/tutorial).